AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/osgi-configuration-api.md

 Additional information about OSGI configuration can be found at [this location](/help/implementing/deploying/configuring-osgi.md).

-## OSGi Configurations that Cannot be Configured {#osgi-configurations-that-cannot-be-configured}
+## OSGi Configurations that Cannot be Modified {#osgi-configurations-that-cannot-be-modified}

 | OSGi Configurations  | Announcement Date  | Target Enforcement Date  |
 |---|---|---|